-A dual-band or tri-band Wi-Fi router lets you use both at the same time by hosting multiple Wi-Fi networks (1x 2.4Ghz and 1x 5Ghz for dual-band, and 1x 2.4GHz and 2x 5Ghz for tri-band).
+A dual-band or tri-band Wi-Fi router lets you use both at the same time by hosting multiple Wi-Fi networks (1x 2.4Ghz and 1x 5Ghz for dual-band, or 1x 2.4GHz and 2x 5Ghz for tri-band).
 This is helpful if there are lots of other Wi-Fi networks nearby as you can minimise conflicts and interference.
-You can also configure the network so devices which don’t need the very best performance, such as printers, connect to 2.4Ghz, while games consoles, streaming TV, and other demanding hardware utilises the quicker 5Ghz signal.
+You can also configure the network so devices that don’t need the very best performance, such as printers, connect to 2.4Ghz, while games consoles, streaming TV, and other demanding hardware utilises the quicker 5Ghz signal.

 Open source firmware support